flayzer1/DarkSystem/README.md

 - DarkSystem's experience system does not work correctly.

 # Notes:
+- DarkSystem does not support PMAnvil map format, only support Anvil and McRegion.
 - DarkSystem's language is currently Turkish, but you can change it from pocketmine.yml (Support +20 Languages)
-- DarkSystem is %70 stable now.
+- DarkSystem is %72 stable now.
 Will be %90+ in future
 - /op command renamed to /operator and you can enable/disable in **pocketmine_advanced.yml**.

 # License: